open-telemetry/community/governance-charter.md

 # OpenTelemetry Governance Committee Charter

-Last updated: August 2022
+Last updated: November 2023

 ## Overview

-This document describes the bootstrapping process for the OpenTelemetry Governance Committee.
-It describes the formation of the initial governance committee and its core responsibilities.
-This includes its governance processes and processes to reform itself as necessary.
+This document describes the goals, the scope and the structure of the OpenTelemetry Governance Committee (GC).
+It describes the election process for the Governance Committee and how the committee operates.

 ## Goals